ncatlab/nlab-content/pages/221.md

 $$\{ (x, S) : x \in_X A \Rightarrow x \in_X S \} \hookrightarrow X \times PX$$

 Finally, in the pullback diagram above, we are pulling back the operator $\chi_A \Rightarrow -$ against $t_X$.
-But, from [last time](http://topologicalmusings.wordpress.com/2008/09/10/etcs-internalizing-the-logic), that was exactly the method we used to construct universal quantification.
+But, from [last time](http://topologicalmusings.wordpress.com/2008/09/10/etcs-internalizing-the-logic), that was exactly the method we used to construct [[universal quantification]].
 That is, given a subset

 $$R \subseteq X \times Y$$